BloodhoundAllfather/dembe/README.md

 ```

 ## Compile
-It will compile on UNIX OS family with:
+It will compile on most UNIX OS family with:

 `gcc -lpthread dembe.c -o dembe`

+Some systems have `libpthread.a` installed though.
+If the command above didn't work, you can compile this way:

+`gcc -pthread dembe.c -o dembe`

+Also if you want to compile static, you can add `-static` to the `gcc` command.
+The executable filesize will grow but you wouldn't have worry about dependencies.
+I was able to run static executable on a docker instance.

 On Windows, most probably it will be compiled using [cygwin](https://www.cygwin.com/).
 I don't have Windows to test it; your feedback will be apprecited.